AnthonyBliss1/AnthonyBliss1.github.io/README.md

   - Worked cross-functionally on large scale projects

 ## Projects
+### MMA Machine Learning Model and Web Application
+Gathered, cleaned, and created data from UFCStats.com to train a SNN model in predicting the outcomes of UFC fights.
+Wrapped the model in an API using Flask and deployed to Heroku where we could access it.
+Created a front end JS application using React to allow users to send request to the Flask backend and stored the React application in an Amazon S3 bucket.
+Integrated an AWS Cloudfront distribution also tied to a domain and hosted zone through Amazon Route 53.
+Utilized GPT Assistant through the OpenAI API to generate a written analysis of the predicted fight using  feature data and the predicted outcome from our trained model.
+Web app can be found [here](https://mmaaitrix.com/).

 ### P.A.M.
 (Pricing Automation Module) Application
-Developed and designed an application to assist in automating teh process of sending price quotes to customers.
+Developed and designed an application to assist in automating the process of sending price quotes to customers.
 Implemented a plethora of features including validating/activating license keys, data saving, and email customization.
 The application was built using **Python**.
 A full product description can be found [here](https://pam.lemonsqueezy.com/checkout).

 ![PAM](/assets/PAM.png)